vfaronov/httpolice/doc/quickstart.rst

   $ pip install HTTPolice

-If you’re not familiar with pip, check the :doc:`install` section.
+If you’re not familiar with pip, check the manual’s :doc:`install` section.

 Using HAR files